safe-global/web3-onboard/packages/gnosis/README.md

 console.log(connectedWallets)
 ```

-## Customizing Gnosis Safe Transaction Gas
+## Customizing the Safe Transaction Gas

-If you are looking to set the `gasLimit` of a transaction within Gnosis Safe, the gas properties within the transaction WILL BE IGNORED.
+If you are looking to set the `gasLimit` of a transaction within the Safe, the gas properties within the transaction WILL BE IGNORED.
 Instead you will need to use the `safeTxGas` prop AND the web3-onboard Gnosis instance that is exposed through the provider to send along the transaction.
-The Gnosis Safe SDK instance exposed by the web3-onboard must be used to set the `safeTxGas` prop and send the transaction.
+The Safe SDK instance exposed by the web3-onboard must be used to set the `safeTxGas` prop and send the transaction.
 Check the [Safe docs](https://github.com/safe-global/safe-contracts/blob/a6504a9afdeac186a8cdb29ad68b189523c80eda/docs/safe_tx_gas.md) for full detail as it can be a bit confusing.
-An example of accessing the Gnosis Safe SDK instance and sending a transaction can be found below.
+An example of accessing the Safe SDK instance and sending a transaction can be found below.

 ```typescript
 const tx = {